Rawhide Creek

 Rawhide Creek is a stream in Douglas, Washington, Dodge, and Colfax counties, Nebraska, in the United States.

 According to legend, Rawhide Creek was named in about 1849 on account of a man who was skinned to death there by Indians, his hide was left as a warning to other settlers.

 The “Legend” Rawhide is from Niobrara County Wyoming.
-Rawhide Creeks headwaters are located on Denny Ranch, Southwest of Lusk, Wyoming.
-The Legend of the Rawhide is re-Inacted every July in Lusk.
+Rawhide Creek's headwaters are located on Denny Ranch, Southwest of Lusk, Wyoming.
+The Legend of the Rawhide is re-enacted every July in Lusk.